UMNO Youth: Current leadership

+Leadership

-Youth Chiefs of UMNO
+Youth Chief

-The Youth Chief of UMNO acts as the penultimate leader of the entire youth wing of the party where it holds the same authority compared to the President but only limited to the youth wing.
-Throughout Malaysian political history, four former Youth Chiefs of UMNO which are Hussein Onn, Abdul Razak Hussein, Najib Razak, and Anwar Ibrahim has served as the Prime Minister of Malaysia.
+The Youth Chief of UMNO acts as the penultimate leader of the party's youth wing where it holds comparable authority to the President, only being limited to the youth wing.
+Throughout Malaysian political history, four former Youth Chiefs of UMNO, which are Hussein Onn, Abdul Razak Hussein, Najib Razak, and Anwar Ibrahim, went on to serve as the Prime Minister of Malaysia.